Our team’s experience in managing and developing large‐scale energy infrastructure has positioned us to lead New York’s energy transition.

 Mr. D’Andrea has worked in New York’s utility industry since 1987, when he began as an engineer and project manager for various power, natural gas, and general capital project improvements for regulated utility companies on Long Island and in Brooklyn.
 After graduating from Law School in 1995, he helped spearhead industry development projects, with a focus on integrating them into the Northeast regions’ ever-changing competitive markets.
 Prior to joining RISE, Mr. D’Andrea served as the Director and Senior Regulatory Counsel for TransCanada Corporation, where he was responsible for managing the legal and compliance activities of its Northeast Power and Energy businesses.
-Mr. D’Andrea earned a B.S. in Mechanical Engineering from Manhattan College and a Juris Doctor from St. John’s University.
+Mr. D’Andrea earned a Juris Doctor from St. John’s University and a B.S. in Mechanical Engineering from Manhattan College.

 Kelly FoyManager, AdministrationREAD BIO >

 Kelly Foy is Manager, Administration at Rise Light & Power, where she is responsible for coordinating all HR, IT, and general administrative functions.

 Most recently, Foy served as Executive Assistant to the Chairman, CEO & President of Hexcel Corporation.
 She has an extensive background in administrative and project management as well as executive and board support, including experience in corporate responsibility, legal administration, and corporate philanthropy.
 At RISE, she organizes and implements administrative and human resources operations as well as key strategic and performance measurement protocols and systems.